graphprotocol/graph-node/tests/README.md

 When you add a new contract note that contracts must be called the same as the file they are stored in: the contract stored in `src/FooContract.sol` must be declared as `contract FooContract` in the Solidity source.

+### Testing different version of Graph CLI

+The integration tests project is built as Yarn (v1) Workspace, so all dependencies are installed at once for all tests.

+We can still control the version of the Graph CLI installed for each test, by changing the versions of `@graphprotocol/graph-cli` / `@graphprotocol/graph-ts` in `package.json`.

+The integration tests runner will always run the binary/executable under `{TEST_DIR}/node_modules/.bin/graph`.